seanpm2001/seanpm2001/Remodels/2024/!OldVersions/README/English/USA/README.txt

 My server and server plans + request for help
 GistHub
-Graphic design info (programs used) vCard and identification section (vCard may not be possible) My web stack
+Graphic design info (programs used)
+My web stack
 Rework of index | Make an alternative format view similar to the way it was done on the Takeout Tuesdays project New icon to center at the top